 In this project two regional settings (built environment and industrial) will be tackled by a number of case studies that will be used to develop and demonstrate a comprehensive methodology for regional energy transition.

 We are responsible for monitoring and reporting project progress and deliverables to the project consortium and funding organisations.
 We also provide support in communicating project results.

 Deliverables / reports

-Industrial sectors are often organized in regional clusters.
+Industrial sectors are often organised in regional clusters.
 The Netherlands has five energy-intensive regional industrial clusters (RICs) and they are all faced with ambitious CO2 emission reduction targets.
-We have explored ways of modelling the decarbonization of RICs as a multi actor decision problem.
-Our work serves a starting point for including a multi-actor perspective in the industrial decarbonization.
+We have explored ways of modelling the decarbonisation of RICs as a multi actor decision problem.
+Our work serves a starting point for including a multi-actor perspective in the industrial decarbonisation.
 We present both a set and a single point solution concept based on a stylized example of a RIC decision problem.

 The organisation below are partners of this project:

 TNO, University of Groningen, Hanze University of Applied Science, EBN, NAM, Gasunie & GasTerra.